 - 1. Same as Step 1 for solid stool. - 2.
 Same as Step 2 for solid stool. - 3.
 Raise free available chlorine to 20 ppm or greater; adjust the pH to between 7.2 and 7.5, and maintain a 20 ppm level for at least 13 hours.
 If the turnover rate is slower than a 6 hour turnover and/or if cyanuric acid is used for the pool, an increase in available chlorine and time may be required. - 4.
 Backwash pool filters thoroughly.
 Discharge the effluent directly to waste.
 Do not return the backwash through the filter.
 Where appropriate, replace filter media. - 5.
 Document the incident in the daily records. - 6.
-Do not allow bathers into pool until free chlorine residual is between 2-4 ppm.
+Do not allow bathers into pool until free chlorine residual is between 2-4 ppm and all other levels are within range and the filter is recharged, and circulation system is operating.